Mehulcoder/Coding-ninjas-competitive/README.md

 The repository contains solutions to various  problems on Coding Ninjas CP Course.
 **The code written is purely original & completely my own.**
-The solutions for the following types of questions are available :-

 ## How to contribute?